What is SEM? Your Guide to Search Engine Marketing

 If it wasn’t obvious, SEM has many advantages:

-• High conversion rate.
-Because SEM places your product or service directly in front of motivated customers, expect higher conversion rates compared to SEO content.
+High conversion rate Because SEM places your product or service directly in front of motivated customers, expect higher conversion rates compared to SEO content.

-• Cost-effective.
-The good thing about the PPC model is that you only pay when someone clicks on your ad.
+Cost-effective The good thing about the PPC model is that you only pay when someone clicks on your ad.
 It’s one of the most cost-effective advertising strategies available as you set the budget.

-• Improved ranking.
-Increased traffic to your website improves your rank and Google trust signals.
+Improved ranking Increased traffic to your website improves your rank and Google trust signals.
 It’s a great way to increase brand awareness and attract new customers.

-• Personalisation.
-With SEM, you can target your ads to specific audiences based on demographics, interests and lifestyle.
+Personalisation With SEM, you can target your ads to specific audiences based on demographics, interests and lifestyle.

 The Difference Between Google Ads and Bing Ads

 The most common search networks used for search engine marketing are Google Ads (formerly Google Adwords) and Bing Ads (also known as Microsoft Ads).
+For Google Adwords, there are two networks you can use:

-• Google Search Network: This focuses on search-related websites Google owns.
+Google Search Network: This focuses on search-related websites Google owns.

-• Google Display Network: This consists of other properties like Gmail and YouTube.
+Google Display Network This consists of other properties like Gmail and YouTube.

 Alternatively, Bing Ads lets customers purchase ads on the Yahoo and Bing networks.
 The pricing is usually lower compared to Google Ads.
 To secure the best ad spots on the SERPs, you need to bid and, just like in a regular auction, whoever wins gets the top spot.